mleonardallen/CarND-Vehicle-Detection/README.md

 ###### Feature Extraction

-To bring feature extraction time down, I implimented a suggestion from the project hints, running the `hog` function only once on the entire image.
+To bring feature extraction time down, I implemented a suggestion from the project hints, running the `hog` function only once on the entire image.
 However, I found this took several seconds to run on the entire image, and the effect is compounded when searching multiple scales.

 This led me to discover the [OpenCV Version of HOG](http://docs.opencv.org/2.4/modules/gpu/doc/object_detection.html), and after reading that OpenCV could be up to [30x faster](http://bbabenko.tumblr.com/post/56701676646/when-hogs-py), I decided to give it a try.
 With the `OpenCV HOG` in place, I found similar results.
 Extracting features for around 1000 windows now took only `0.2s`.
-The bottleneck now became the classifer.
+The bottleneck now became the classifier.

 ###### Prediction Time (Round Two)

 To bring my prediction time down even further, I started looking into classifiers other than SVM.
-My thoughts here is that perhaps the data is just to noisy for SVM to perform well.
+My thoughts here is that perhaps the data is just too noisy for SVM to perform well.

 In addition, while training time isn't necessarily my primary concern, the [Scikit-Learn SVM Documentation](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) indicates that SVMs do not scale well with large datasets.